apatlpo/pynsitu/doc/index.rst

 ==============================================

-**pynsitu** is a Python package for the analysis of in situ oceanographic data based on pandas_ and xarray_ arrays.
-HERE
+**pynsitu** is a Python package for the analysis of in situ oceanographic data based on pandas_ and xarray_ objects.
-It is:

-- **Powerful**: It keeps the metadata and coordinates of the original xarray dataset and provides a clean work flow of DFT.
-- **Easy-to-use**: ...

 .. note::

     some note about current status:
-    ... is at early stage of development and will keep improving in the future.
+    This package is at early stage of development and will keep improving in the future.
-    The discrete Fourier transform API should be quite stable, but minor utilities could change in the next version.
     If you find any bugs or would like to request any enhancements, please `raise an issue on GitHub <https://github.com/apatlpo/pynsitu/issues>`_.